asc3rr/asc3rr/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on CV generator
+- 🔭 I’m currently working on Delivery company system(C#)
 - 🌱 I’m currently learning PHP and administration
 - 📫 How to reach me: @asc3rr on Twitter